sunodo/sunodo/packages/contracts/README.md

 # Contracts

-The [Cartesi Node](https://github.com/cartesi/rollups-node) provided by the Cartesi team allows anyone to run a node for a specific application assuming they have the Cartesi machine initial snapshot in hand, and have the financial incentives to run it, which typically has computational and storage costs.
+The [Cartesi Node](https://github.com/cartesi/rollups-node) provided by the Cartesi team allows anyone to run a node for a specific base layer.
+Multiple applications can be registered to the node assuming they have the Cartesi machine initial snapshot in hand, and have the financial incentives to run it, which typically has computational and storage costs.

 The goal of the smart contracts in this package is to support an incentivized and decentralized way of delegating the execution of Cartesi Nodes for applications to third-party service providers.